beetrootpaul/beetpx/README.md

 | **take screenshot** (if enabled)     | `]`                    |                      |                 |
 | **browser screenshots** (fi enabled) | `}`                    |                      |                 |

+Regarding the main game buttons on a keyboard, the intention is basically to either play with left hand on `X`+`C` and right hand on arrows, or to place the left hand on `WSAD`, then used `J`+`K` with the right hand.
+The `O` support is added in order to reduce to entry barrier for a situation when the game author uses the "⭕️" and "❌" on their sprites and a player doesn't realize what keys should they use – there is a chance they would try with just `O`+`X` on their keyboard.

-Other game controllers might works as well.
+Regarding th game controllers – other controllers might works as well.
 For example, this engine has an implemented support for **8BitDo Lite 2**.

 There are also **touch controls** in form of GUI buttons resembling a physical ones.
 You can see and use them on touch devices like e.g. an iPhone.